 How do you report on progress?
 How do you measure the success of a campaign?

-Specific marketing functions
+Specific marketing functions interview questions

 While many marketing managers are generalists, some people have particular areas of focus such as communications, content, digital, email, product, or social media.
 Or, you may be applying to a role at a larger organization that has a marketing team broken out by discipline.